diagrams/diagrams-doc/doc/paths.rst

 The goal of this tutorial, therefore, is to give you proficiency in working with trails and paths via practice on numerous exercises.
-Along the way, we will also motivate some of the design decisions.
 This tutorial is not intended to be a comprehensive reference; for that, consult the `user manual`_.
 As a prerequisite, you should already be familiar with the material in the `tutorial on vectors and points`__.